 Senior pictures provide a lifelong keepsake for an important milestone in life.
-Unfortunately, capturing the perfect portrait is no easy task – especially when photographing senior guys.
+Unfortunately, capturing the perfect pictures is no easy task – especially when taking pictures for senior guys.
 Many senior guys end up acting reserved around the photographer’s camera.
-With so many options, how do you know which pose will look great and accurately reflect the subject’s personality?

 Tips for Taking Great Senior Photographs

-Are you a professional photographer looking to capture the best photos for a high school senior guy?
-As you might have already noticed, senior guys aren’t always comfortable guys posing in front of the camera.
-Compared to senior girls, senior guys typically don’t take as many selfies for social media.
-They’re often unsure of what to do and how to pose for pictures.
+Are you a professional photographer looking to capture the best portraits and photos for a senior guy?
+As you might have already noticed, senior guys aren’t always comfortable posing in front of the camera when you’re taking a picture.

-As a senior photography pro, you might have to do a little more work with senior guys than you would with other clients.
+As a senior picture pro, you might have to do a little more work with senior guys than you would with other clients for their pictures and provide them with new picture ideas.
 Here’s a closer look at some tips and techniques to deliver the best senior picture poses:

 Get to Know Your Guy

-Creating a fun, relaxed environment is key to getting awesome senior pictures.
-Meet the guy – emotionally-speaking – where he is today regarding how to pose in senior pictures.
-Don’t try to force him out of his comfort zone too far and too fast with senior guys posing styles he’s not comfortable with.
+Creating a fun, relaxed environment for the pictures is key to getting awesome senior pictures.
+Before the pictures, meet the guy – emotionally-speaking – where he is today regarding how to pose in senior pictures.
+Don’t try to force him out of his comfort zone too far and too fast when you’re taking pictures with senior guys posing styles and picture ideas he’s not comfortable with.

-For example, if he’s naturally shy, start him posing with some sideways shots, so he doesn’t have to stare directly into the camera.
-As he grows more comfortable posing around the camera, he’ll also feel more comfortable looking directly into it.
+For example, if he’s naturally shy, start him posing with some sideways pictures, so he doesn’t have to stare directly into the camera.
+As he grows more comfortable posing around the camera, he’ll also feel more comfortable looking directly into it for the photos.

-Another effective way to ease a shy senior guy out of his shell is by using props.
-For example, if the senior guy is into sports, he might feel comfortable holding a football, baseball bat, or another item from his favorite game.
-Likewise, he might prefer posing next to his prized truck or with a beloved pet.
+Another effective way to ease a shy senior out of his shell is by using props and new senior picture ideas.
+For example, if the senior is into high school sports, he might feel comfortable holding a football, baseball bat, or another item from his favorite game in the picture.
+Likewise, he might prefer posing for the picture next to his prized truck or with a beloved pet.

 Provide Style Advice

-Before you even meet for the photoshoot, you want to give senior guys tips about what clothes to wear when posing for a picture.
+Before you even meet for the photoshoot or take a picture, you want to give senior guys picture ideas about what clothes to wear when posing for a picture.
 In most cases, senior guys should bring the following three types of outfits for their pictures:

 - Mom’s Favorite